echen9104/netflix-copy/README.md

 If you are getting 'Deceptive website ahead' warnings, try a different browser to access.
 Safari works best for me.

 This project web client was made using typescript, next.
-The list of libraries and dependencies include: tailwind, prisma, react-icons, next-auth, bcrypt, SWR, lodash, zustand
+The list of libraries and dependencies include: tailwind, prisma, react-icons, next-auth, bcrypt, SWR, lodash, zustand.
+And the database used for the project is MongoDB.